This article is Medically Approved ✓ by Dr. Edward Salko

 5. It promotes healthy pregnancy.

-The lack of vitamin D can influence maternal conditions such as hyperparathyroidism, gestational diabetes mellitus, and pre-eclampsia.
+Pregnant women need more vitamin D, and a lack of it can influence maternal conditions such as hyperparathyroidism, gestational diabetes mellitus, and pre-eclampsia.

 It also increases the risk of low birth weight, delayed ossification, and enlarged cranial size for fetuses.